-Net cash provided by operating activities was ¥130,144 million, compared to ¥105,914 million for the fiscal year ended December 31, 2021.
-Major components of the increase include income before income taxes of ¥140,525 million and an increase in deferred income of ¥7,131 million.
-Major components of the decrease include income taxes paid of ¥39,642 million.
+Net cash provided by operating activities was \$128,712 million, compared to \$130,144 million for the fiscal year ended December 31, 2022.
+Major components of the increase include income before income taxes of \$125,929 million and an impairment loss on equity method investments of \$44,425 million.
+Major components of the decrease include income taxes paid of \$54,170 million.

-Net cash provided by operating activities increased year-over-year due to increases in income before income taxes and deferred income.
+Net cash provided by operating activities slightly decreased year-over-year due to increases in income such as interest and dividends received being more than offset by increases in spendings such as income taxes paid.